 Are You A Risk Taker?

-As PEO’s focus on accelerating growth and increased margin opportunity, one of the most common lines of questioning we receive from our customers and prospects center around large deductibles, requirements for obtaining, and whether some form of self-insurance is right for their business.
-Entrepreneurs by nature are educated risk takers so it’s a common progression for most Professional Employer Organizations (PEOs) to entertain the advantages large deductible plans offer.
+As Professional Employer Organizations (PEOs) focus on accelerating growth and increased margin opportunity, one of the most common lines of questioning we receive from our customers and prospects center around large deductibles, requirements for obtaining, and whether some form of self-insurance is right for their business.
+Entrepreneurs are educated risk takers by nature, so it’s a common progression for most PEOs to entertain the advantages large deductible plans offer.

 An often overlooked prerequisite for any loss sensitive program is a strong risk management infrastructure that understands the underlying exposures and can effectively team with an organization’s agent and carrier partners.
 With increased risk comes increased responsibility, and any employer considering large deductible needs a seasoned staff with a demonstrated history of results.
 A good risk manager can also be invaluable with evaluating program types and helping find the best options available.